 Crownbet: This is owned 100% by Aussies with James Packer and Matthew Tripp steering the ship.
 It was rebranded from BetEasy in early 2015 and offers a huge range of markets on sports at home and internationally.
 One of the biggest features of Crownbet is they are willing to take a bet, with some of the biggest bets of 2015 being placed at this bookie.

 Sportsbet: Sportsbet is arguably Australia’s most well-known bookmaker, having originally been founded by Matthew Tripp, before it was sold to Irish betting giant Paddy Power.
 The bookie offers a huge array of markets on sport and racing.
-They also have the option for a cash card, meaning you can withdraw money directly from your betting account at any ATM in Australia.

 William Hill: Another global raider that swallowed up Sportingbet in early 2015.
 Hills’ decision to rebrand Sportingbet to their eponymous brand has not overly affected the product they deliver, with a good range of both sport and racing available across several different platforms.

 Bet 365: While not quite as flash or suited to Australian sports & racing as some of the other bookmakers licenced here.
 This global giant does boast a strong range of futures markets on Australian sports – most notably thoroughbred and greyhound racing.

 Australians bet more per head than any other country in the world, but where exactly do we spend this money?
 Big gambling sports in Australia include the Australian Football League, the National Rugby League competition and of course horse racing – what other country has a “race that stops a nation”?

 AFL: This game is the national sport of Australia and has been running for over 100 years.
 The AFL’s official betting partner is Crownbet and millions of dollars are bet on the game annually.
 The grand final attracts millions in its own right and is held in late September each year.